-Professional Autonomy Not Emerging Evident Comments

-and Accountability of The evident Linciging Lindent oonniento

-Speech and Language ornaoint

-Therapist

-1 Conforms to the standards

-required by the IASLT and

-detailed in the RCSLT

-publications

-'Communicating Quality'.

-2 Is informed by guidelines

-for best practice and

-develops and

-disseminates evidence-

-based practice within

-professional contexts

-3 Adheres to the IASLT code

-of professional conduct

-and ethics

-4 Exercises a professional

-duty of care to

-patients/clients.

-5 Understands the legal,

-ethical and safety

-responsibilities of

-professional practice.

-6 Upholds the principles and

-practice of clinical

-governance.

-Personal and Professional Not Emerging Evident Comments

-Skills evident

-7 Demonstrates sensitivity

-to personal frameworks

-and an ability to recognise

-prejudice.

-8 Assesses personal

-abilities realistically

-9 Recognises personal and

-emotional needs of self

-and takes the

-responsibility for own

-health, wellbeing and work

-/ life balance.

-10 Identifies and manages

-stress effectively in the

-clinical context.

-11 Acts in ways that

-acknowledges people's

-rights to make their own

-decisions

-12 Acts in ways that are non-

-discriminatory and

-respectful of others'

-beliefs and perspectives.

-13 Recognises the need

-within practice to respect

-and respond to culturally

-diverse communities (e.g.,

-use of appropriate

-materials, contexts, access

-to interpreters etc.).

-14 Communicates with

-people in a manner that is

-consistent with their level

-of understanding, culture,

-background and preferred

-ways of communicating in

-order to sustain positive

-working relationships and

-enable constructive

-outcomes to be achieved.

-15 Understands and

-recognises limits of own

-competencies and

-recognise the need to

-consult with supervisor in

-a timely and appropriate

-manner

-16 Acknowledges the need for

-continuing supervision.

-17 Identifies personal

-development needs and

-engages in continuous

-self-directed learning to

-promote professional

-development and quality of

-practice.

-18 Takes on appropriate

-responsibility for

-professional and clinical

-actions

-19 Shows an understanding

-of the role of

-empowerment in the

-therapeutic process.

-20 Regularly monitors the

-quality of work.

-Professional Relationships Not Emerging Evident Comments

-evident

-21 Gains informed consent.

-22 Maintains all aspects of

-patient/client

-confidentiality

-23 Promotes a culture of

-involvement and

-consultation

-24 Recognises the

-profession's Scope of

-Practice and makes

-referrals where

-appropriate.
+Professional Autonomy and Accountability of The Not Emerging Evident Comments Speech and Language Therapist evident 1 Conforms to the standards required by the IASLT and detailed in the RCSLT publications 'Communicating Quality'.
+2 Is informed by guidelines for best practice and develops and disseminates evidence-based practice within professional contexts 3 Adheres to the IASLT code of professional conduct and ethics 4 Exercises a professional duty of care to patients/clients.
+5 Understands the legal, ethical and safety responsibilities of professional practice.
+6 Upholds the principles and practice of clinical governance.
+Personal and Professional Skills Not Emerging Evident Comments evident 7 Demonstrates sensitivity to personal frameworks and an ability to recognise prejudice.
+8 Assesses personal abilities realistically 9 Recognises personal and emotional needs of self and takes the responsibility for own health, wellbeing and work / life balance.

+10 Identifies and manages stress effectively in the clinical context.
+11 Acts in ways that acknowledges people's rights to make their own decisions 12 Acts in ways that are non-discriminatory and respectful of others' beliefs and perspectives.
+13 Recognises the need within practice to respect and respond to culturally diverse communities (e.g., use of appropriate materials, contexts, access to interpreters etc.).
+14 Communicates with people in a manner that is consistent with their level of understanding, culture, background and preferred ways of communicating in order to sustain positive working relationships and enable constructive outcomes to be achieved.
+15 Understands and recognises limits of own competencies and recognise the need to consult with supervisor in a timely and appropriate manner 16 Acknowledges the need for continuing supervision.
+17 Identifies personal development needs and engages in continuous self-directed learning to promote professional development and quality of practice.
+18 Takes on appropriate responsibility for professional and clinical actions 19 Shows an understanding of the role of empowerment in the therapeutic process.

+20 Regularly monitors the quality of work.
+Professional Relationships Not evident Emerging Evident Comments 21 Gains informed consent.
+22 Maintains all aspects of patient/client confidentiality 23 Promotes a culture of involvement and consultation 24 Recognises the profession's Scope of Practice and makes referrals where appropriate.
 25 Develops and maintains effective working relationships across the range of individuals and agencies, as appropriate.
 26 Participates effectively in a variety of multi-, inter-, and intra-professional teams, keeping the rights and needs of the client central to such participation.
 27 Takes cognisance of professional and support staff boundaries and roles.
-Professional and Employer Not Emerging Evident Comments Context evident 28 Shows awareness of the structure and function of the education, social and health care services and an understanding of current developments.
-28 29 structure and function of the education, social and health care services and an understanding of
+Professional and Employer Context Not evident Emerging Evident Comments 28 Shows awareness of the structure and function of the education, social and health care services and an understanding of current developments.
+29 Shows an understanding of health education and how it relates to communication and swallowing.
+30 Cooperates respectfully with the wider organisation in the interest of a user centred service.